-Toby Venables is a novelist, screenwriter and lecturer in Film Studies at Anglia Ruskin University in Cambridge.
+Toby Venables is a novelist, screenwriter and lecturer in film and creative writing at Anglia Ruskin University in Cambridge.
 He grew up watching old Universal horror movies when his parents thought he was asleep, reading 2000AD and obsessing about Beowulf.
 There was probably a bit more to it, but he can’t quite remember what it was.

 He has since worked as a journalist and magazine editor – launching magazines in Cambridge, Peterborough, Oxford and Bristol – and once orchestrated an elaborate Halloween hoax for which he built and photographed a werewolf.
 He still works as a freelance copywriter, has been the recipient of a radio advertising award, and in 2001 won the Keats-Shelley Memorial Prize (both possibly due to typing errors).

 His first novel (for Abaddon) was The Viking Dead – a historical-zombie-SF mashup which has been described as “A fantastic mix of history, violence and horror” and “ludicrous fun”.
-He is also author of the Hunter of Sherwood trilogy – now on its second book – in which Guy of Gisburne is the hero, and Hood a bit of a rotter.
-The first of these novels, Knight of Shadows, garnered some charitable reviews, including one which essentially implied the author was the bastard son of Bernard Cornwell.
+He is also author of the Hunter of Sherwood trilogy in which Guy of Gisburne is the hero, and Hood a bit of a rotter.
+These novels have garnered some charitable reviews, including one which essentially implied the author was the bastard son of Bernard Cornwell.
 Which was nice.